datacraft-dsc/DEPs/20/README.md

 It is important to note that there are two interpretations of DID resolution: one in an "on chain" context and the other in an "off chain" context.

-### Marketplace Authentication

-In the case of marketplace service actions the marketplace must provide the necessary identification, authentication and authorization (including issuing credentials).
-Using DID/DDO for this is recommended (e.g a template DDO).

-For example a marketplace may refer to a given Asset Provider's identity based HTTP Basic Authentication using a [DID Scheme](https://w3c-ccg.github.io/did-spec/#the-generic-did-scheme) such as:

-    did:dep:commercial.assets.io/username#janedoe

-If an asset provider supports OAuth2 style tokens then a DID reference to such a token could be:

-    did:dep:commercial.assets.io/token#123456789abcdefghi

 ## Asset Provider Context Example Solution